-The government of Nepal has recently released a new version of the draft Constitution, which is now being considered by Parliament.
-CLD has helped prepare a joint Statement by the Nepal International Media Partnership (NIMP) provides an analysis of the draft Constitution from the perspective of international guarantees of freedom of expression.
-It is intended to support the government and Parliament of Nepal, as well as other local stakeholders, with a view to ensuring that the final version of the Constitution is as fully in line with international standards as possible.
+The government of Nepal released a new version of the draft Constitution to be considered by Parliament.
+CLD helped prepare a joint Statement by the Nepal International Media Partnership (NIMP) providing an analysis of the draft Constitution from the perspective of international guarantees of freedom of expression.
+It was intended to support the government and Parliament of Nepal, as well as other local stakeholders, with a view to ensuring that the final version of the Constitution was as fully in line with international standards as possible.

 Protecting Freedom of Speech

 The Centre for Law and Democracy participated in the Nepal International Media Partnership (NIMP) mission to Nepal from 19 to 23 April 2015, the eighth such mission which has been held since the first one ten years ago in 2005.
 The aim of this Mission was to assess the media freedom situation in Nepal and to provide support for reform initiatives.
 The Mission focused on two key areas, the creation of a specialised safety mechanism to address attacks on those exercising their right to freedom of expression and the ongoing need for legal and policy reform.
 A Joint Statement was issued at the end of the Mission setting out key findings and recommendations.

 Indonesia has been a major country of focus for CLD.
 We were involved in a major project working with local stakeholders in Indonesia to help them implement and promote the Act on Public Information Transparency, which came into force in May 2010.
 The project was designed to boost the right to information in Indonesia by synergising strong demand with efficient supply.